Automated Few-shot Classification with Instruction-Finetuned Language Models

 \paragraph{Implementation Details.} AuT-Few largely follows T-Few \citep{liu2022few} for finetuning, with some modifications to training and inference to increase robustness for our automated few-shot method.
 Instead of only learning rescaling vectors of the upstream model's weights ((IA)$^3$), we additionally learn and re-scale decomposition matrices (LoRA), as proposed by \citet{hu2022lora}.
 (IA)$^3$ and LoRA are complementary and the gradient updates from both methods can be made persistent to the model's weights after training without inquiring additional inference costs over the upstream model itself.
 Another limitation of T-Few is its inference algorithm.
 T-Few selects a single template at random (c.f.
 Section \ref{sec:related-work}) and it can be a poor approximation of the overall expectation, especially with noisy templates as used with AuT-Few.
 We instead run a Monte-Carlo approximation over all retrieved templates, computing a weighted average over the probabilities computed via each template.

-\paragraph{Baselines.} In addition to the current state-of-the-art few-shot learning method T-Few, we consider SetFit \citep{tunstall2022efficient}, which is of particular relevance in our context, since it is the state-of-the-art efficient prompt-free few-shot method.
+\paragraph{Baselines.} In addition to the current state-of-the-art few-shot learning method T-Few, we consider SetFit \citep{tunstall2022efficient} (with a RoBERTA backbone), which is of particular relevance in our context, since it is the state-of-the-art efficient prompt-free few-shot method.
 We also compare against a fully-finetuned RoBERTa$_{\text{LARGE}}$ model, based on the baseline in \citet{tunstall2022efficient}.
 The majority baseline is based on the class distribution in the test data.